 After the event

-To close out the event, we sent a thank you email to every registrant that included:
+To close the event, we sent a thank you email to every registrant, which included:

-- Links to all the recordings: The purpose of the event was education and to follow a CTA to take advantage of the multi-channel opportunity, which means the more people get to view lessons from the event the better.
+- Links to all the recordings — The purpose of the event was to educate and to follow a CTA to take advantage of the multi-channel opportunity, which meant the more people who could view event lessons, the better.

-- More information about each speaker: Since there was so much cross promotion across all partners, we couldn’t share the full registrant list with everyone.
-So in order to help our speakers connect with registrants, I included links from our guests along with any promotions they provided for attendees.
+- More information about each speaker — Since there was so much cross-promotion between partners, we couldn’t share the full registrant list with everyone.
+So, to help our speakers connect with registrants, I included links from our guest speakers along with any promotions they provided for attendees.

-- Prize information: We announced the first name and last initial of the prize winners, to let everyone know winners had been chosen and to let the winners know we would be following up with more details in a separate, private email to look out for.
+- Prize information — We announced the first name and last initial of the prize winners to let everyone know the drawing occurred, and to inform the winners we would follow up with more details in a separate, private email.

-- Reminders: There were plenty of benefits to attending this conference, and so I included reminders about rewards like the First-10 promotion (applicable to everyone who attended at least one session) and the referral program.
-I also included contact information of the team members leading those initiatives so anyone who had questions knew who to contact.
+- Reminders — There were plenty of benefits to attending this conference, so I included reminders about rewards like the First-10 promotion (applicable to anyone who attended at least one session) and the referral program.
+I also added the contact information of the team members leading those initiatives so people with questions knew who to contact.

-Registrants and live attendees are the one of the more obvious ways to measure the success of your event, but it’s important to see how an event moves the needle for your business.
+Registrants and live attendees are one of the obvious ways to measure the success of your event, but it’s important to see how an event moves the needle for your business.

 Look at what you wanted to achieve with the event.
-If it’s to get your current customers to take a different action, like start using another of your services, evaluate the activation rate of that before and after the event.
+If it was to have your current customers take a different action, like using another of your services, evaluate that activation rate before and after the event.

 For example:

-- % of known users who are using service A before the event
+- % of known users who use service A before the event

-- % of known users who are using services A and B before the event
+- % of known users who use services A and B before the event

-- % of known users who are using service A after the event
+- % of known users who use service A after the event

-- % of known users who are using services A and B after the event
+- % of known users who use services A and B after the event

 - Ratio of 1:2 and 3:4 to see what service B activation looked like before and after the event

-There was so much useful information throughout the event that it makes sense to share it across as many channels and mediums as possible (similar to diversifying your eCommerce business).
+With so much useful information contained in the event, it made sense to share it across as many channels and mediums as possible (similar to diversifying your eCommerce business).

 So, after the event, we: